+Adidas is one of the world’s largest sportswear manufacturers, and its production network spreads across multiple countries.
 As someone who works closely with OEM and performance apparel factories, I often see how Adidas operates differently from smaller brands — especially in sourcing, quality control, and regional specialization.

 This article explains where Adidas produces its training and gym apparel, why those regions matter, and what new brands can learn from its global manufacturing model.

-| Country / Region | What Adidas Makes | Why This Region? |
+| Country / Region | What Adidas Makes | Why This Region |

 |---|---|---|

-| Vietnam | Gym wear, running apparel, seamless | Skilled workforce + stable production |
+| Vietnam | Gym wear, running apparel, seamless items | Skilled workforce and stable production |

-| China | Technical fabrics, engineered knits | Advanced machinery |
+| China | Technical fabrics and engineered knits | Advanced machinery and material supply |

 | Indonesia | Training tops, shorts, basics | Strong cut-and-sew capacity |